Stars rally in the 3rd to top Pens 3-2

 Roussel had a goal and an assist.
 John Klingberg had two assists for the Stars, who are 3-1 in their past four games.

-The Stars were without Johnny Oduya (traded to Chicago on Tuesday) and Jordie Benn (to Montreal on Monday).
-They also sent Patrick Eaves to Anaheim.
-Greg Pateryn, acquired for Benn, arrived in Dallas on Tuesday, but was inactive for the game.
+The Stars were without defensemen Oduya (traded to Chicago) and Jordie Benn (to Montreal on Monday).
+They also sent forward Patrick Eaves to Anaheim.
+Defenseman Greg Pateryn, acquired for Benn, arrived in Dallas on Tuesday, but was inactive for the game.

+Without the veteran defenders, rookie Esa Lindell stepped up.
+He had game highs of five blocked shots and 25:18 on the ice, including the Penguins' only power play.

+''He's probably our best defender down low,'' Stars coach Lindy Ruff said, ''with good stick, his habits are really good and his awareness of where the opposition is at.
+It's very seldom he gets caught.''

 The Stars had a good chance barely two minutes into the game, when Murray stopped Ritchie's snap shot on a 3-on-1 break.
 Pittsburgh's best early chance came seven minutes in, when Niemi stopped Phil Kessel 1-on-1.